Private equity in United States: market and regulatory overview

 As a result of the Private Fund Investment Advisers Registration Act of 2010 (Registration Act), which was signed into law as part of the Dodd-Frank Act, an investment adviser to a private equity fund is likely to have to register with the SEC.

-Also, if a private equity fund trades even one commodity interest contract or holds itself out as being able to do so, the sponsor of the fund will be deemed a CPO, and the adviser to the fund will be deemed a CTA.
-Without an exemption, any CPO or CTA must register with the CFTC and become a member of the National Futures Association (see Question 4).
+Also, if a private equity fund trades even one commodity interest contract or holds itself out as being able to do so, the sponsor of the fund will be deemed a commodity pool operator (CPO), and the adviser to the fund will be deemed a commodity trading adviser (CTA).
+Without an exemption, any CPO or CTA must register with the CFTC and become a member of the National Futures Association.

 Any issuer that is engaged in investing or trading in securities is considered an investment company and, as a result, must register as an investment company under the US Investment Company Act 1940 (Investment Company Act) unless an exception is available.

 There are two exceptions to registration as an Investment Company which private equity funds often use:

 The fund has outstanding securities that are beneficially owned by fewer than 100 persons (section 3(c)(1), Investment Company Act).
 Various look-through rules apply in calculating whether a fund has 100 investors.

 The fund has outstanding securities which are owned exclusively by persons who are qualified purchasers at the time of acquisition (section 3(c)( 7), Investment Company Act).